U.S. Rig Count Adds 1 @ 549; Marcellus/Utica Unchanged @ 37

-Last week, the Baker Hughes U.S. national rig count lost rigs after adding rigs for two consecutive prior weeks.
-The national count dropped four from 550 to 546.
-Baker Hughes said last week’s decline puts the total rig count down 39 rigs, or 7% below the same time last year.
-Rigs in the Marcellus/Utica remained the same last week at a combined 37 rigs, the same number for five weeks in a row.
-Pennsylvania remained unchanged at 17 active rigs.
-Ohio was the same at 13 rigs.
-And West Virginia maintained its 7 rigs, which it has operated since May 30.
+Last week, the Baker Hughes U.S. national rig count gained rigs for the second week in a row.
+The national count increased by one rig, rising from 548 to 549.
+The BH rig count has added rigs in four of the last five weeks.
+Rigs in the Marcellus/Utica remained the same last week at a combined 37, the same number for seven weeks in a row.
+Pennsylvania remained unchanged at 17 active rigs (seven weeks in a row).
+Ohio was the same at 13 rigs (eight weeks in a row).
+And West Virginia maintained its 7 rigs, which it has operated since May 30 (25 weeks in a row).
 There were 23 rigs targeting the Marcellus and 14 targeting the Utica.
-Read More “U.S. Rig Count Drops 4 @ 546; Marcellus/Utica Remains Even @ 37”
+Read More “U.S. Rig Count Adds 1 @ 549; Marcellus/Utica Unchanged @ 37”

 During the third quarter, Expand Energy, formed by the merger of Chesapeake Energy and Southwestern Energy in late 2024, significantly expanded its portfolio by acquiring 82,500 new acres across the Marcellus and Haynesville shale plays for approximately $235 million.
 The company added approximately 7,500 acres in the Marcellus in Ohio and West Virginia for $57 million, which can accommodate over 40 well locations.
 The larger acquisition involved 75,000 acres in the western Haynesville for $178 million, with the potential for over 200 locations.
 Expand, which produced 7.33 Bcfe/d (92% natural gas), reported strong financial results for the quarter, including nearly $3 billion in revenue and a profit of $547 million.
 The company produced 7.2 Bcfe/d in 2Q25.
 Expand is the largest natural gas producer in the country.